mozilla/legal-docs/firefox_privacy_notice/fx56_notice.md

 * __Technical & Interaction data__: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with Firefox’s suggested content.
 This includes the number of times suggested content is displayed or clicked.

-* __Webpage data for Snippets__: When you choose to click on a Snippet link, we may receive data about the link you followed.
+* __Webpage data for Snippets__: {: #snippets } When you choose to click on a Snippet link, we may receive data about the link you followed.
 This information is not associated with any other information about you.
 [Learn more](https://abouthome-snippets-service.readthedocs.io/en/latest/data_collection.html).

 ### Improve security for users everywhere {: #security }